electron/electron/docs/breaking-changes.md

 Prior to Electron 15, `window.open` was by default shimmed to use `BrowserWindowProxy`.
 This meant that `window.open('about:blank')` did not work to open synchronously scriptable child windows, among other incompatibilities.
-Sice Electron 15 `nativeWindowOpen` was enabled by default.
+Since Electron 15, `nativeWindowOpen` has been enabled by default.

 See the documentation for [window.open in Electron](api/window-open.md) for more details.